ohcnetwork/care_imports_fe/README.md

 1. Open Care frontend.
 2. Go to Admin Dashboard from the navbar.
 3. Open Apps and click Add New Config.
-4. Add the config below; for local development, the url should point to your local server, otherwise point to the plugin’s server.
+4. Add the config below and save; for local development, the url should point to your local server, otherwise point to the plugin’s server.
+5. Imports/Exports option should show up in the sidebar.
+You may have to refresh the page for the plugin to load.

 ```{
 "url": "http://localhost:5273/assets/remoteEntry.js",